zsnyder21/NeuralCryptography/README.md

 ## Conclusions
 We are able to encode text into images and decode the text with 100% accuracy, provided the image has not been corrupted.
+When embedding text within images, we see a mean pixel difference of ~0.0071, nearly imperceptible.

 This neural net serves as a public key encryptor.
 Anyone who gets their hands on these class definitions and the model weights is capable of both encrypting and decrypting the data.

 ## Future Work